logicly-au/pmhc-mds.com/_source/_posts/2020-09-20-Update-to-the-PMHC-MDS-v-1-1-0.md

 * The “Roles of Assigned Users” table has been redesigned to be more consistent with the “View Roles” and “Edit Roles” tables.

+The following bug fixes have been implemented in the reporting interface:
+* Fixed a bug when a provider organisation has a ‘/’ in their organisation key

 The user guides have been updated to reflect these updates.
 They are available at:

 PMHC - [https://docs.pmhc-mds.com/projects/user-documentation/en/latest/](https://docs.pmhc-mds.com/projects/user-documentation/en/latest/){:target="_blank"}